Italy's Civitanavi Systems to list on Euronext Milan market

 MILAN, Jan 19 (Reuters) - Italy's Civitanavi Systems plans to list on Euronext Milan stock market in order to increase production capacity and improve product innovation, the inertial navigation and stabilisation system company said on Wednesday.

+The company makes systems that serve to track the position, speed and acceleration of objects, such as ships, aircraft, missiles and spacecraft, as well as mobile robots.

-The company, controlled by the sole shareholder Civitanavi Systems Ltd., does not rule out to grow through acquisitions of companies with complementary research and development skills.
+The company, controlled by the sole shareholder Civitanavi Systems Ltd., does not rule out growing through acquisitions of companies with complementary research and development skills.

+The group posted 19.1 million euro revenue and 5 million euro earnings before interest, tax, depreciation and amortisation (EBITDA) in 2020.
+It employs 118 people in Italy and sells its products also in Australia, Canada, South Africa, Taiwan, Turkey, Britain and the United States.

 ($1 = 0.8825 euros)